rlatorre-uam/ca-develomental-model/README.md

 > Brun-Usan, M., de Juan García, J., & Latorre, R. (2025).
 > *A Minimal CA-Based Model Captures Evolutionarily Relevant Features of Biological Development.*
-> PLoS ONE (in press).
+> Mathematics (in press).
 DOI to be added upon publication.

 ## License
 This project is licensed under the [GNU General Public License v3](LICENSE).